5 Ways to Politely Deny Return and Refund Requests

 Offering refunds is a very good business practice as companies that accept returns from their customers are likely to sell more merchandise.
 The logic to this is simple and customers feel safer buying knowing they can return the product and as a result, you get more sales.

 Therefore, from the moment you start your business consider offering some type of refunds and don't stick with a standoffish "no refunds ever" policy.

-The return and refund policy does not only serve to protect your business, it should also provide benefits for your customer.
+The return and refund policy does not only serve to protect your business, but it should also provide benefits for your customer.
 Keep the refund policy rules reasonable to ensure a higher number of sales.

 It is more important to create a return and refund policy that gives you control over the whole process.
 Make sure to include all of the above-mentioned scenarios in the policy, as it is going to keep you safe from any type of abuse, while also ensuring positive sales profits.